Tracing Information Flow from Open Quantum Systems: Types of Information Flow to Environment

-We can distinguish two completely different types of information flow for the two types of information encoded in $T_z$ or alternatively in $T_x$ and $T_y$.
-As seen from Eq.~(\ref{eq_distSys}), the information $T_z$ never leaves the system and is at least partially duplicated in the environment when $\gamma > 0$. $\varphi$-dependent information on the other hand is never stored in the environment as becomes clear from the absence of the parameters $T_x$ and $T_y$ from (\ref{eq_distEnv}).
-Consequently this information must become stored exclusively in the correlations between system and environment, whenever it is lost from the system.
-Additionally a clear tradeoff becomes apparent.
-For a certain $U_0$, the more information about $T_z$ is transferred to the environment, the more information about the complementary parameters $T_x$ and $T_y$ is necessarily lost.
-The transfer of information $T_z$ has the characteristic of classical information transfer as the information remains in the system and can be even fully copied to the environment for $\gamma = 0$.
-From this perspective the tradeoff obtains new meaning as a necessary consequence of the no-cloning theorem, which would be violated if significant information about one parameter could be extracted from the system while leaving all information in the system.
+We can distinguish two completely different types of information flow for the information encoded either in $T_z$ or alternatively in $T_x$ and $T_y$.
+As seen from Eq.~(\ref{eq_distSys}), the information encoded in $T_z$ never leaves the system and is at least partially duplicated in the environment when $\gamma > 0$. $\varphi$-dependent information on the other hand is never stored in the environment as becomes clear from the absence of the parameters $T_x$ and $T_y$ from Eq.~(\ref{eq_distEnv}).
+Consequently, this information must become stored exclusively in the correlations between system and environment, whenever it is lost from the system.
+Additionally, a clear tradeoff becomes apparent.
+The more information encoded in $T_z$ is transferred to the environment, the more is necessarily lost from the complementary parameters $T_x$ and $T_y$.
+This is in accordance with well-known quantum complementarity relations and the no-cloning theorem~\cite{Heisenberg1930,Wootters1982,Jaeger1995,Englert1996,Ozawa2003,Busch2013,Knips2018}, which would be violated if significant information about one parameter could be extracted from the system while leaving the information stored in the other parameters intact.
+At the same time the information encoded in $T_z$ remains in the system and can be even fully copied to the environment for $\gamma = 0$.
+Thus, albeit the system becomes entangled with the environment, the information transfer itself in this case is \textit{classical} in the sense that in principle it could be transmitted by a classical channel after a quantum measurement.